Best Bets: Colorado Wildflower Hikes

 Bighorn Creek Trail, Vail

-Head to Eagles Nest Wilderness in East Vail and hike up and out of the Vail Valley on this 7.6-mile wildflower-erupting trail.
+Head to Eagles Nest Wilderness in East Vail and hike up and out of the Vail Valley on Bighorn Creek Trail, a 7.6-mile wildflower-erupting trail.
 Meander through vivacious meadows and quiet aspen stands, soaking in views of the jagged Gore Range and stopping for a picnic at the old Bighorn Cabin approximately three miles in along the old mining route.

 Enjoy photo opps with Vail Mountain and Mount of the Holy Cross and trek upward through pine forest and around switchbacks as you gain 2,000 feet in elevation before topping out at an old homestead in a high-alpine meadow.